davsec-teaching/W26_ECS_160/README.md

 The student is expected to have some amount of programming maturity.
 Knowledge of basic OO concepts, such as inheritance, runtime polymorphism, exception handling, and so on, and some experience developing non-trivial applications, will be assumed of the student.
-The student is also expected to have experience with socket programming and should be familiar with the notion of IP addresses and ports.
+The student is also expected to have experience with socket programming and should be familiar with IP addresses and ports.
 Basic knowledge of libraries and system calls will also be assumed.
-And finally, the student should be familiar with modern software engineering tools such as `git`, IDEs (VSCode, IntelliJ, etc).
+And finally, the student should be familiar with modern software engineering tools such as git, debuggers, IDEs (VSCode, IntelliJ), etc.
+Knowledge of databases (SQL or otherwise) will not be assumed, but will be helpful.

 ### Basic information